sourcefuse/arc-docs/docs/arc-api-docs/services/bpmn-service/README.md

 ## Overview

-A Loopback Microservice for handling BPMN workflows using engines like [Camunda](https://camunda.com/products/cloud/).
+A Microservice for handling BPMN workflows using engines like [Camunda](https://camunda.com/products/cloud/).

 NOTE: The microservice currently works with only one workflow definition for a single diagram.
 It provides -

 - Deployment and management of Workflows in a BPMN engine.
 - Process Versioning.